kubewarden/docs/docs/writing-policies/wasi.md

 The validation of a request is done when the policy CLI program is invoked using the `validate` subcommand.

-The STDIN will contain a JSON document describing a `ValidationRequest` object.
+The STDIN must contain a JSON document describing a `ValidationRequest` object.
-The policy has to write on the STDOUT a JSON document that contains a `ValidationResponse`.
+The policy must to write to the STDOUT a JSON document that contains a `ValidationResponse` object.

 Both the `ValidationRequest` and `ValidationResponse` objects are described [here](./spec/03-validating-policies.md).